curtisalexander/readstat-rs/README.md

 Short term the developed binary was a helpful exercise in binding to a C library using [bindgen](https://rust-lang.github.io/rust-bindgen/) and the [Rust FFI](https://doc.rust-lang.org/nomicon/ffi.html).
 It definitely required a review of C pointers (and for which I claim no expertise)!

 ### Long Term
-Uncertain of the long term goals of this repository.
+The long term goals of this repository are uncertain.
 Possibilities include:
 - Completing and publishing the `readstat-sys` crate
-- Building a Rust library &mdash; `readstat` &mdash; that allows Rust programmers to work with `sas7bdat` files
+- Developing and publishing a Rust library &mdash; `readstat` &mdash; that allows Rust programmers to work with `sas7bdat` files
+    - Could implement a custom [serde data format](https://serde.rs/data-format.html) for `sas7bdat` files
 - Developing a command line tool that expands the functionality made available by the [readstat](https://github.com/WizardMac/ReadStat#command-line-usage) command line tool
-- Develop a command line tool that performs transformations from `sas7bdat` to other file types
+- Developing a command line tool that performs transformations from `sas7bdat` to other file types (via [serde](https://serde.rs/))
     - `arrow`
     - `csv`
-    - `json`
+    - `ndjson`
     - `parquet`

 ## Resources
-The following have been **_incredibly_** helpful while developing.
+The following have been **_incredibly_** helpful while developing!
 - [How to not RiiR](http://adventures.michaelfbryan.com/posts/how-not-to-riir/#building-chmlib-sys)
 - [Making a *-sys crate](https://kornel.ski/rust-sys-crate)
 - [Rust Closures in FFI](https://adventures.michaelfbryan.com/posts/rust-closures-in-ffi/)